Colton Underwood’s Period Comments Send Twitter Into A Frenzy

 During an appearance on the show LadyGang, Underwood was asked about just how much he knew about the female body, particularly menstruation.
 His thoughts on the subject led the hosts to believe he did not know much about the subject and how women deal with the monthly occurrence, as reported by Us Weekly.

-LadyGang co-host Keltie Knight asked Underwood if he ever noticed that any of his girlfriends ever wore a different type of underwear during that time of the month, calling them “period underwear.”
+LadyGang co-host Keltie Knight asked Underwood if he ever noticed any of his girlfriends ever wearing a different type of underwear during that time of the month, calling them “period underwear.”
 Shocked that was even a thing, Underwood’s surprise was compounded when Becca Tobin explained that some women have “special” undergarments for that time.

 “You keep ’em around?
 Buy new underwear!
 Throw them away,” said Underwood.

-Upon learning that women don’t do that Underwood replied, ” “I, as a husband and a boyfriend, will go buy you new underwear.
+Upon learning that women don’t do that, Underwood replied, “I, as a husband and a boyfriend, will go buy you new underwear.
 That is so gross!
 So if you s**t your pants, are you gonna just wash them?
 No, you’re throwing them away.”

 Twitter reaction was quick and swift to Underwood’s seemingly ignorant responses to the host’s queries.